pfsense/docs/source/hardware/reboot-system.rst

 Rebooting the Firewall
 ======================

-A pfSense firewall can be rebooted safely and returned to an operational state using the page at **Diagnostics > Reboot System**.
+A pfSense® firewall can be rebooted safely and returned to an operational state using the page at **Diagnostics > Reboot System**.

 From that page, click **Yes** to reboot the system.